devendrk/Rosciper/README.md

 You will see a message stating everything on the branch is up to date.

+**IMPORTANT !!!**

-To avoid merge conflicts make sure you are working with the most up to date version of the remote master branch.
+It is good practice to keep your local repo master up to date with the remote repo master.
+To avoid merge conflicts, make sure you are working with the most up to date version of the remote master branch.
 Type:

 ```git
     git checkout master